 From 2014 to 2019, nearly twice as many rail trespasser incidents (44) occurred as incidents at highway/rail crossings (24).
-Preventing trespass onto tracks, constructing new pedestrian crossings to reduce trespass, and improving safety improves reliability, speed, and service offerings in a transportation mode important to achieving performance goals and greenhouse gas reductions outlined in SCAG's Sustainable Communities Strategy.
+Preventing trespass onto tracks while providing new pedestrian crossings to reduce trespass, improves reliability, speed, and service in rail corridors.
+This would improve operating conditions for both freight rail and passenger rail which was described as an important transportation mode to achieve performance goals and greenhouse gas reductions outlined in SCAG's Sustainable Communities Strategy.

 Fencing raises challenges of access for construction and maintenance, local fencing ordinances, and community opposition.